etsangsplk/hashgraph-ledger/README.md

 ## Nodes

-The QuantumLedger Network is still under development.
+The Consensus Network is still under development.
 One node in the network will contain a local hashgraph made of events.
 As soon as the consensus algorithm can assign a global position to an event, the transactions contained in the event are executed.
 Please refer to the [whitepaper](http://www.swirlds.com/wp-content/uploads/2016/06/2016-05-31-Overview-of-Swirlds-Hashgraph-1.pdf) to learn more about hashgraph consensus.
-The QuantumLedger Network only supports IPv6.
+The Consensus Network only supports IPv6.

 To run a local node, simply run